 We passed people squatting down in fields making, what appeared to be, mud pies.
 Moulding them into flat, round, frisbee shapes with their hands.
 Then stacking them into piles to dry in the sun.
 ‘Dung Chips’ our driver explained.
 Fuel.
-Made of a mixture of cow shit and straw.
+Made from cow shit and straw.

 Right there – an exotic discovery like Dung Chips – that was the reason we were travelling.

 We drank mostly bottled water and a fizzy soft drink.
 For reasons of hygienic production, Lonely Planet advice was to drink only one brand – Limca.
 Julie mused that one day we’d pass a family toiling in a field.
 Alternating between making Dung Chips and putting tops on the bottles of Limca.

 We’d expected to be targeted by people asking for money.
-We hadn’t expected to be a target for amateur photographers.
-Like celebrities, people wanted a photo with us.
+We hadn’t expected to be targetted by amateur photographers.
+We were stared at like celebrities.
+People wanted a photo with us.
 It was funny to begin with.
 I don’t think we said refused anyone.
 But it soon became frustrating.
 Moving around is slow when you’re constantly being papped.

 Julie, Graeme and I all had similar colouring – brown hair, pale skin.
 We were assumed to be brothers and sister.
 We played along.
 Culturally, I guess it would have been odd to see a young woman travelling with two young men.

 Once out of Dehli, we were frequently run off the road by vehicles overtaking, coming in the opposite direction.
-The concept of right of way replaced by a game of chicken.
-Bigger vehicles usually the winner.
+The concept of right of way replaced by a terrifying game of chicken.
 We gasped as our car dropped down from the sealed road onto the roadside scree.
 Clouds of thick brown dust billowed as the driver hit the brakes, trying to maintain control.
 He was calm, relaxed even.
 We closed our eyes bravely and wondered what other dangers awaited.

 Author’s note: our visit to India was in 1990.
 I’m sure things have changed a lot since then.
 I’m not sure our experience then was representative even.